morganthomas/winning-arguments/winning-arguments.md

 * It is true that smoking causes lung cancer.
 * "Smoking causes lung cancer" is a true statement.
+* What's true is true regardless of people believe or wish to be so.

 ## Reasons